The success of ‘Box Set’ TV Drama has created a new appetite among audiences for original and challenging drama series on television.

 Writing the Pilot is a course designed with this background in mind.
 It will offer writers, and creative producers, a 'Writers Room' experience with the chance to plan and write a 50-minute pilot episode of an original drama series over an intensive 10 day period.

 Be prepared to write and re-write, and fine-tune overnight.

 We will encourage the kind of ambition achieved by the best drama series based on the actual practice of working on a script among professionals.

-We are looking for fresh ideas and the tenacity to bring them to screen.
+We are looking for fresh ideas and the tenacity to bring them to screen!

-In week one, we will address the challenge of writing the opening minutes of the pilot.
+The challenge of writing the opening minutes of the pilot.
 We’ll look at landmark series and analyse how you grab an audience.
-At the end of the week, a group of actors will work on your opening ten minutes.
+At the end of the week / beginning of Week 2, a group of actors will work on your opening ten minutes.

-In week two, we will move towards the completion of your pilot, and offer advice on the next stage, how to get your pilot script onto the desks of the right producer and commissioning editor.
+We move towards the completion of your pilot, and offer advice on the next stage, how to get your pilot script onto the desks of the right producer and commissioning editor.

 During the course, participants will get the opportunity to practise pitch to Heads of Drama at leading All3Media TV drama companies such as Neal Street and Company Pictures who, if excited by your project, will have first refusal in producing and developing it further.